Keyboard shortcuts

 # at least a node with ID 1

-# Will be ignored if `HQL_NODE_ID_FROM=k8s`
+# Will be ignored if `node_id_from = k8s`

 # All cluster member nodes.

-# in the following format:
+# Each array value must have the following format:

 #